tdorssers/ztp/README.md

 The Python script has the following functionality built-in:
 - Downloads and installs IOS-XE software from a given URL, if needed
+- Changes Boot Mode to installed, if device is in bundled boot mode
 - Performs stack renumbering, based on a specified list of serial numbers and switch numbers
+- Sets switch priorities, highest priority on the top switch
-- Can handle stack version mismatches using ‘auto upgrade’
+- Handles stack version mismatches using ‘auto upgrade’
 - Turns on the blue beacons of a switch stack in case serial numbers are missing or are extra
+- Uses an external dictionary by downloading a specified JSON text file (refer to GUI App for details)
-- Uses an internal dictionary for data storage, such as serial numbers and configuration templates
+- Can also use an internal dictionary for data storage, such as serial numbers and configuration templates
-- Can also use an external dictionary by downloading a JSON text file (to use the GUI App)
 - Applies a configuration template, using $-based placeholders for variable substitutions
-- Can also download an external template file from a server
+- Can also download an external template file from a given URL
-- Executes commands upon script completion, such as Smart Licensing registration
+- Executes commands upon script completion, such as for Smart Licensing registration
-- Can save the configuration if the workflow has completed successfully
+- Can save the device configuration, if the workflow has completed successfully
 - Sends logging to a specified syslog server for script monitoring

 ## Using

 `script.py` needs 3 variables to be filled in by the user:
 - SYSLOG is an IP address string of the syslog server, an empty string disables syslog
 - JSON is a string with URL of the JSON encoded DATA object as specified below.
-Empty string disables device data that is external to the script.
+Empty string disables downloading of external device data.
 - DATA is a list of dicts that defines device data.
-Empty list disables the to the script internal data.
+Empty list disables the internal data of the script.
 To specify device defaults, omit the key named `stack` from one dict.
 Valid keys and values are:

   Key | Value
   --- | ---